RedisLabs/redislabs-docs/content/rs/security/tls-ssl.md

 Repeat this process on all participating clusters.

-To enforce TLS authentication, Active-Active databases require syncer certificates for every cluster connection.
-If every cluster does not have the syncer certificate for every other participating cluster, it will cause read and write errors.
+To enforce TLS authentication, Active-Active databases require syncer certificates for each cluster connection.
+If every participating cluster doesn't have a syncer certificate for every other participating cluster, synchronization will fail.

 ## Enable TLS for Replica Of cluster connections